Pleasant memory: A simple recipe for meaningful relations, in colours of Impressionism and Expressionism

 Difference between Impressionism and Expressionism: The first impression and the deeper feeling

-The discussion was coordinated by a student with a great understanding and appreciation of painting.
+The discussion was led by a student with a great understanding and appreciation of painting.
 He had lived abroad, in a country known for its love for the arts; a poor country with rich culture.
 Thanks to that student we all learned that if Impressionism is the first impression and the first response to what we see around us, Expressionism is the thought that follows and the deeper feeling.
 This explains why Impressionist painters favour brighter colours and Expressionists darker shades…

 Secret to meaningful relations: Celebrating uniqueness